tj-mc/tilde/docs/PERFORMANCE_TESTING.md

 # Performance Testing & Profiling Guide

-This document covers all performance testing, benchmarking, and profiling tools available for the Tails interpreter.
+This document covers all performance testing, benchmarking, and profiling tools available for the Tilde interpreter.

 ## Overview

-The Tails project has comprehensive performance testing infrastructure to:
+The Tilde project has comprehensive performance testing infrastructure to:
 - Track performance regressions
 - Identify bottlenecks
 - Measure optimization impact